-In 2004, Spanish filmmaker, Guillermo Del Toro, (Pan’s Labyrinth, Pacific Rim) wrote and directed a live action adaptation based on the comic book of the same, starring Ron Perlman as Hellboy.
+In 2004, (same year Spider-Man 2 came out) Spanish filmmaker, Guillermo Del Toro, (Pan’s Labyrinth, Pacific Rim) wrote and directed a live action adaptation based on the comic book of the same, starring Ron Perlman as Hellboy.
 The film was a box office hit and it was well received by critics, comic book readers, and movie goers a like.
-Due to the critical and commercial success, a sequel called Hellboy II: The Golden Army was released theee years later, sadly this was the last film to star Perlman until a future reboot with Stranger Things star, David Harbor taking over the part.
+Due to the critical and commercial success, a sequel called Hellboy II: The Golden Army was released theee years later, sadly this was the last film to star Perlman until a future reboot with Stranger Things star, David Harbor (also known as Sheriff Jim Hopper) taking over the part.

 Because of the announcement of the upcoming reboot in 2019 and Hellboy is gonna be featured as a DLC character in Injustice 2, I wanted to write this featured article for those who have never seen or heard of the character, to get you guys and gals familiar with him.

 This article doesn’t feature any SPOILERS.
 Feel free to read it, just in case if you haven’t got a chance to watch this picture.
 Does the film still hold up to this day?
 Let’s find out shall we?

 Hot: Ron Perlman, Selma Blair, & David Hyde Pearce, all did a fantastic job on their performances as Hellboy, Liz Sherman, & Abe Sapien.

 Supporting Cast such as John Hurt, & Jeffery Tambor, also did a decent job for their performances with Hurt playing Professor Broom who is Hellboy’s adopted father, and Larry Sanders’ sidekick, (Tambor’s role in The Larry Sanders Show) played Tom Manning, a B.R.P.D. agent who’s very skeptical on Hellboy’s involvement with the government.